-- 53. The guidelines are applicable only to insurers who are in competition in the same market. - 54.
-Section 1403 of the Insurance Holding Companies Act defines "involved insurer" as an insurer which either acquires or is acquired, is affiliated with an acquirer or acquired or is the result of a merger. - 55.
-For the purpose of this Competitive Standard analysis, the subsidiaries and affiliates of Highmark which report direct written premium for the accident and health line of business are the involved insurers of Highmark.
+- 54. The guidelines are applicable only to insurers who are in competition in the same market. - 55.
+Section 1403 of the Insurance Holding Companies Act defines "involved insurer" as an insurer which either acquires or is acquired, is affiliated with an acquirer or

-- 56. Because First Priority Health has no subsidiaries and affiliates which report direct written premium for the accident and health line of business (First Priority Life, an affiliate, is authorized to write accident and health, but has not written such business), First Priority Health is the involved insurer for purposes of this Competitive Standard analysis. - 57.
-The total market share of the involved insurers of Highmark is considered Insurer A for purposes of this Competitive Standard analysis. - 58.
-The market share of Insurer A, as stated in the Application and as confirmed by the Department in the 2002 Annual Statement data, was approximately \$3.14 billion or 16.84%. - 59.
-The total market share of First Priority Health's direct written premium for the accident and health line of business is considered Insurer B for purposes of this Competitive Standard analysis. - 60.
-The market share of Insurer B, as stated in the Application and as confirmed by the Department in the 2002 Annual Statement data, is approximately \$0.24 billion or 1.29%. - As a result, the accident and health market shares of Insurer A (16.84%) and Insurer B (1.29%) are within the guidelines for a market that is not highly concentrated. - 62.
-The acquisition of control of First Priority Health will not lessen competition or tend to create a monopoly in the Commonwealth because the market shares of the involved insurers do not exceed the market share levels established in Section 1403 of the Insurance Holding Companies Act.
+- acquired or is the result of a merger. - 56.
+For the purpose of this Competitive Standard analysis, the subsidiaries and affiliates of Highmark which report direct written premium for the accident and health line of business are the involved insurers of Highmark. - 57.
+Because First Priority Life is the domestic insurer to be acquired and because it has First Priority Health as its affiliate which reports direct written premium for the accident and health line of business, First Priority Life and its affiliate are the involved insurers for purposes of this Competitive Standard analysis. - 58.
+The total market share of the involved insurers of Highmark is considered Insurer A for purposes of this Competitive Standard analysis. - 59.
+The market share of Insurer A, as stated in the Application and as confirmed by the Department in the 2002 Annual Statement data, was approximately \$3.14 billion or 16.84%. - 60.
+The total market share of First Priority Life's direct written premium for the accident and health line of business is considered Insurer B for purposes of this Competitive Standard analysis. - 61.
+The market share of Insurer B, as stated in the Application and as confirmed by the Department in the 2002 Annual Statement data, is approximately \$0.24 billion or 1.29%. - 62.
+As a result, the accident and health market shares of Insurer A (16.84%) and Insurer B (1.29%) are within the guidelines for a market that is not highly concentrated. - 63.
+The acquisition of control of First Priority Life will not lessen competition or tend to create a monopoly in the Commonwealth because the market shares of the involved insurers do not exceed the market share levels established in Section 1403 of the Insurance Holding Companies Act.